 Paul Penna Downtown Jewish Day School delivers an outstanding integrated education from SK to Grade 8.
-The multi-faceted school day is designed to meet or exceed all of the expectations of the Ontario Ministry of Education, and to develop a facility with Hebrew and a deep understanding of Judaism.
-Our program is enhanced by an informal curriculum that takes place both outside the regular school day and during recess, with activities such as sports, chess, eco club, student union, film-making, and choir.
+The multi-faceted Jewish school day is designed to meet or exceed all of the expectations of the Ontario Ministry of Education, and to develop a facility with Hebrew and a deep understanding of Judaism.

-In practical terms, how do we do this?
-The school day runs from 8:45 AM to 3:45 PM for SK to Grade 5 and 9:00 AM - 3:30 PM for Grade 6-8, with shorter breaks for recess and lunch.
-Extra student care available both before and after school for elementary aged students.
 The day is split into roughly 2/3 General Studies, taught by the Core (homeroom) teacher, and 1/3 Hebrew and Torah Studies, taught by the Hebrew teacher.
 Interspersed throughout the week, French, music, gym, and technology are taught by specialist teachers.

+The day runs from 8:45 AM to 3:45 PM for SK to Grade 5 and 8:45 AM to 3:30 PM for Grade 6-8, with shorter breaks for recess and lunch.
+Extra student care is available both before and after school for elementary aged students.
+Daily learning at Paul Penna DJDS is reflective of our seven values and taught through a unique lens at the intersection of Jewish and Urban life.

-General Studies are designed to examine large concepts through the development of skills and knowledge associated with specific disciplines and through the application of critical thinking skills.
-Language Arts, history, science, the arts and Judaism, in its broadest sense, are integrated to help the students gain complex knowledge and insights.
-This multidisciplinary approach encourages students to make connections between themselves and the world around them, in its past, present, and future forms.
-In Middle School, a greater emphasis is placed on expertise knowledge of teachers; integration is woven in at natural junctures, and depth of subject specific expertise is highlighted.
+Our General Studies are designed to examine large concepts through the development of skills and knowledge associated with specific disciplines and through the application of critical thinking skills.
+Language Arts, Social Studies, Science, French, the arts and Judaism, in its broadest sense, are integrated to help the students make sense of the world and all of its complexities.
+This multidisciplinary approach encourages students to make connections between themselves and the world around them, in both the past and present and considering their local, national and international communities.